cockroachdb/docs/v19.1/create-changefeed.md

 The `CREATE CHANGEFEED` [statement](sql-statements.html) creates a new changefeed, which provides row-level change subscriptions.

 Changefeeds target a whitelist of tables, called the "watched rows."
-Every change to a watched row is emitted as a record in a configurable format (`JSON`) to a configurable sink ([Kafka](https://kafka.apache.org/)).
+Every change to a watched row is emitted as a record in a configurable format (`JSON`) to a configurable sink ([Kafka](https://kafka.apache.org/) or a [cloud storage sink](#cloud-storage-sink)).

 For more information, see [Change Data Capture](change-data-capture.html).